How can I help you?

 import 'zone.js';

-These events enable you to implement custom logic, show messages, or modify filter behavior based on specific requirements.
+These events enable implementation of custom logic, display of messages, or modification of filter behavior based on specific requirements.

 The following example demonstrates filter menu event handling in the Syncfusion Angular Grid: